-The MacArthur Foundation’s arts and culture grantmaking is a key component of its civic contribution to Chicago, its home community.
+The MacArthur Foundation’s arts and culture grantmaking is a key component of its Chicago Commitment, its home community.
 This work is based on the premise that a diverse and flourishing cultural community contributes to Chicago’s overall economic, educational, and civic vitality.
 The Foundation provides support that enables more than 300 arts organizations to grow artistically, to develop programs that enrich their audiences and the larger community, to pursue innovation, and to build and sustain their organizational strength.
 This, in turn, strengthens communities, creates jobs, attracts tourism, and provides cultural and educational resources for the city.

 Since 1978, the Foundation has supported arts and culture in Chicago to express our civic commitment and contribute to the economy of the city and region.
 Since 2003, the Foundation’s arts strategy has focused on the following goals:

 - To support the arts and cultural infrastructure of the Chicago area through flexible, multi-year core operating support

 - To provide funding for special, time-limited projects and initiatives that benefits a set of arts organizations or the sector as a whole

 - To support projects that contribute to civic life in Chicago

 Over the last 14 years, MacArthur has conducted this work through partnerships with two Chicago funders of the arts: the Prince Charitable Trusts and the Richard H. Driehaus Foundation, which make grants on MacArthur’s behalf through special funds established for that purpose.
 These foundations are experienced in funding small arts groups and strengthening both their artistic programs and their management.
 The relationship allows MacArthur to expand its support to many more small to mid-sized arts groups in a meaningful and long term manner.

 Our Strategic Approach